imaoca/robust/challenger.md

 ---

-# What is a LAN cable with a  failure
+# What is a LAN cable with failure

 By using Jamming Machine, LAN cable(10BASE-T) causes a pseudo failure.
 The Jamming Machine is located between LAN cables and interferes with communication by injecting electrical noise into the cables.